Россия

 Context of Russia

-The East Slavs emerged as a recognisable group in Europe between the 3rd and 8th centuries CE.
-The first East Slavic state, Kievan Rus', arose in the 9th century, and in 988, it adopted Orthodox Chri...Read more
+Human settlement on the territory of modern Russia dates back to the Lower Paleolithic.
+The East Slavs emerged as a recognised group in Europe between the 3rd and 8th centuries CE.
+The first East Slavic state, Kievan Rus', arose in the 9th century, and in 988, it adopted Orthodox Christianity from the Byzantine Empire.
+Kievan Rus' ultimately disintegrated; t...Read more

-In 1991, the Russian SFSR emerged from the dissolution of the Soviet Union as the independent Russian Federation.
+In 1991, the Russian SFSR emerged from the dissolution of the Soviet Union as the Russian Federation.
 A new constitution was adopted, which established a federal semi-presidential system.
-Since the turn of the century, Russia's political system has been dominated by Vladimir Putin, under whom the country has experienced democratic backsliding and a shift towards authoritarianism.
-Russia has been involved militarily in a number of post-Soviet conflicts, which has included the internationally unrecognised annexations of Crimea in 2014 from neighbouring Ukraine, followed by the further annexation of four other regions in 2022 during an ongoing invasion.
-International rankings of Russia place it low in measurements of human rights and freedom of the press; the country also has high levels of perceived corruption.
+Since the turn of the century, Russia's political system has been dominated by Vladimir Putin, under whom the country has experienced democratic backsliding and become an authoritarian dictatorship.
+Russia has been militarily involved in a number of conflicts in former Soviet states and other countries, including its war with Georgia in 2008 and its war with Ukraine since 2014.
+The latter has involved the internationally unrecognised annexations of Ukrainian territory, including Crimea in 2014 and four other regions in 2022, during an ongoing invasion.

 More about Russia